martinchernyavskiy/Notes/CS/Hardware/ECE 252/Sequential Logic and Flip-Flops.md

 ### Flip-Flop Behavior
 - D flip-flop updates when the clock transitions from 0 to 1, thus it's edge sensitive
+- Current state: value currently stored in flip-flops
+- Next state: value that will be stored at the next triggering clock edge

 ### Finite State Machines
+- Machine that has a finite number of states, thus sequential circuit is this type of a machine.
-- Flip-flops are a representation of the state machine state currently
+- State of the machine is its current status (contents of flip-flops)
--